 Ceramics Open Studio

 A hands on ceramics workshop based course, where you will learn through making, exploring ceramic techniques and developing skill bases.
 Demonstrations on ceramics techniques will provide you with guidance and inspiration, and help you discover the wealth of making possibilities in clay; from hand building, coiling, slab building and press moulding, to surface decoration, using slips and oxides and application of glazes...

 Taught by: Martha Todd.

 A hands on ceramics workshop based course, where you will learn through making, exploring ceramic techniques and developing skill bases.
 Demonstrations on ceramics techniques will provide you with guidance and inspiration, and help you discover the wealth of making possibilities in clay; from hand building, coiling, slab building and press moulding, to surface decoration, using slips and oxides and application of glazes.
-A great opportunity to experiment in the ceramics workshop, creating a number of pieces, whilst also learning about clay tools, materials and equipment and where to source them.
+A great opportunity to experiment in the ceramics workshop, creating a number of ceramic pieces, whilst also learning about clay tools, materials and equipment and where to source them.

-By the end of the course you'll have created a number of finished ceramic pieces*.
+By the end of this ceramic course, you'll have created a number of finished ceramic pieces*.
 You will understand the basic principles of clay and ceramic making techniques and also have gained knowledge of slips and glazes.

 Who Should Attend

 Beginners looking for a step-by-step guide to studio based ceramic techniques, along with more experienced students keen to use Chelsea's impressive ceramic workshop facilities.